Is This The Secret To Getting A Job Interview?

 First paragraph: Touch on your professional summary and express your interest in the role.
 "A cover letter should be written with the specific role/company/job you're applying for in mind," Fitzgerald says.
 "It should not look like a template — that will signal that you haven't done your homework."

-Third paragraph: Summarize your interest and reiterate all the ways to contact you. ("Feel free to contact me with any questions at [insert email address], or by phone at [insert phone number]."
+Third paragraph: Summarise your interest and reiterate all the ways to contact you. ("Feel free to contact me with any questions at [insert email address], or by phone at [insert phone number]."

 You already know the rules for a sign off: No "xoxos" or other kinds of cutesiness.
 There aren't any strict rules, but "Best," "Regards," and "Sincerely" are still perfectly fine.